 Progressive Web Apps: How to create your own PWA

 A Progressive Web App (PWA) is a form of mobile application that features fast load times, offline functionality, and an optimized user experience.
-As a type of mobile application based on a website, the PWA could be the future of the mobile web.
+In this tutorial, I will show you how to create your own PWA in just a few simple steps.

 What are Progressive Web Apps?